dasch-swiss/dsp-js-lib/design-documentation.md

 ### Generic Cache

 `GenericCache` is an abstract and generic class.
 The generic type is the type of object that is going to be cached, e.g., an `ReadOntology`.
-The key is the IRI of the object that is cached. `GenericCache` ensures that a specific element is only requested once from DSP-API also if several asynchronous for the same element are performed. `GenericCache` also resolves dependencies of an element that is being requested, but in a non blocking ay, i.e. the requested element is returned immediately it is ready while the dependencies are still being resolved.
+The key is the IRI of the object that is cached.
+`GenericCache` ensures that a specific element is only requested once from DSP-API if several asynchronous for the same element are performed.
+`GenericCache` also resolves dependencies of an element that is being requested, but in a non-blocking ay, i.e. the requested element is returned immediately when it is ready while the dependencies are still being resolved.

 `GenericCache` cannot be instantiated because it is an abstract class.
 It can be implemented for a specific type providing implementations for the following methods: